logo

 A meteorologist agreed that "Milton can get awfully close to MPI here," noting the storm's compact size, which made it less likely to encounter cold water that could slow its progress.

 As the storm draws closer, communities in Florida have been left scrambling to prepare.
-A viral video showed a long line of people on the right in St. Petersburg collecting sandbags to protect their homes from flooding.
-On the left were piles of debris from Hurricane Helene.
+A viral video showed a long line of people in St. Petersburg waiting to pick up sandbags to protect their homes from flooding.
+The video also showed the piles of debris from Hurricane Helene on the other side of the road.

 Advertisement